← Back to home

 • Use this software to infringe Teenage Engineering's intellectual property

-• Modify or distribute the EP-PatchStudio application without authorization
+• Modify or distribute the EP-PatchStudio application without authorisation

 • Remove or alter licence protections or proprietary notices